usnistgov/metaschema/website/content/specification/_index.md

 The `@value` attribute represents the lexical value assignment for the semantically unique name represented by the combination of the `@name` and `@namespace`.
 The lexical values of the `@value` attribute may be restricted for the specific semantically unique name, but such restrictions are not enforced directly in this model.

 {{<callout>}}
-A property on a definition is useful for annotating a definition with additional information that might describe, in a structured way, the semantics, use, nature, or other significant information related to the definition.
+A property is useful for annotating a definition with additional information that might describe, in a structured way, the semantics, use, nature, or other significant information related to the definition.
 In many cases, a property might be used to tailor generated documentation or to support an experimental, non-standardized feature in Metaschema.
 {{</callout>}}

 ### Naming and `<use-name>`

 The optional `<use-name>` changes the *effective name* to use for the information element in a data model.

-The `<use-name>` element is optional and may occur multiple times.
+The `<use-name>` element is optional and MAY only occur once.

 By default the *effective name* of the information element in a data model is taken from the `@name` attribute.
 The `<use-name>` value overrides this behavior.